AMazaleyrat/oyster_monitoring_network/README.md

     -   `value`: numeric value of the measurement.

-    -   `mnemonic_prelevement`: this is a concatenated field.
+    -   `mnemonic_sampling`: this is a concatenated field.
 Its coding is not consistent throughout the dataset.
 Indeed, it is sometimes composed of the first letter of the program name attached to 2 numbers indicating the year of data collection and the age class (gj: spat, ga: half-grown or commercial size oysters) - 2 letters indicating the region attached to a 4-character site identifier- mnemonic passage.
 For example, R05gj-NOBV02-P0 corresponds to data collected in the program REMORA in 2005 on gigas spat (gj) in Normandy (NO) in the site Géfosse 02 (BV02) in the 1st quarter.
 Other times the mnemonic_prelevement is composed of the first two letters of the program name attached to 2 numbers indicating the year of data collection \_ the age class (GJ: spat, GA18: half-grown, GA30: commercial size oysters) attached to the origin of the initial spat group (this information is not always indicated)(CN + number: identifier of wild-caught site, ET + character: identifier of the hatchery, NSI: Argenton hatchery via a standardized protocol) \_ a 4-character identifier for the site.
 For example, RE12_GJET2_BV02 corresponds to data collected in the program REMORA in 2012 (RE12) on gigas spat born in hatchery 2 (GJET2) in the site Géfosse 02 (BV02).
 Finally, mnemonic_prelevement is sometimes: Biométrie initiale (initial biometrics), Biométrie initiale 6 mois (initial biometrics of spat), Biométrie initiale 18 mois and Biométrie initiale adulte (both correspond to initial biometrics of half-grown oysters), Biométrie initiale 30 mois (initial biometrics of commercial size oysters), Biométrie initiale NSI (initial biometrics of spat batch produced in Argenton Ifremer hatchery via a standardized protocol).

     -   `long`: The longitudinal coordinate of the site given in decimal in the WGS 84 system.